VermeilChan/MetalSlug6Font/README.md

    python terminal.py
    ```

-4. Follow the on-screen instructions to create Metal Slug font images.
+4. Follow the on-screen instructions or [REFER TO THE GUIDE](GUIDE.md) | [SEE THE LIST OF SUPPORTED CHARACTERS](SUPPORTED.md) to create Metal Slug font images.

 ## Usage

 1. Input the desired text to transform it into the Metal Slug font style.
-2. The generated image will be saved in the "Output" folder within the same directory.
+2. The generated image will be saved in your desktop.

 ## Contributing